MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/identity-access-application-access.md

 - Learn about authentication and authorization standards like OAuth 2.0, OpenID Connect (OIDC), JSON web tokens (JWTs), SAML (Security Assertion Markup Language).
 See [Authentication and Authorization Standards](/entra/fundamentals/introduction-identity-access-management#authentication-and-authorization-standards) for more information.

-- Developers should consider using Microsoft Identity Platform as the Identity solution for their applications.
-The Microsoft Identity Platform provides an OpenID Connect standard-compliant authentication service enabling developers to authentication several identity types, including:
+- Developers should default to use the [Microsoft identity platform](/entra/identity-platform/v2-overview) as the identity provider for their applications.
+The Microsoft identity platform provides an OpenID Connect standard-compliant authentication service enabling developers to authentication several identity types, including:

   - Work or school accounts, provisioned through Microsoft Entra ID
   - Personal Microsoft accounts (Skype, Xbox, Outlook.com)